Zoom Student Guide

 What will I use it for?

-Your instructor may use Zoom for many types of real-time interactions:
+Your instructor may have you use Zoom for any of the following real-time interactions:

 • Participate in group discussions